Security by Design

 Velrin organizes security around where work lives.

-Instead of treating security as only a login layer, Velrin’s product architecture should keep context attached to the work itself: which workspace it belongs to, which project it supports, which people are involved, and what changed over time.
+Instead of treating security as only a login layer, Velrin keeps context attached to the work itself: which workspace it belongs to, which project it supports, which people are involved, and what changed over time.

 Core Execution context